-When required courses are not available in a particular semester, a student may make an application to the Dean/ Associate Dean/Department Head to register for such courses through independent study.
-Access to courses through independent study may be permitted when resources are available and with the permission of the Dean/Associate Dean/ Department Head.
-Strategies to ensure adherence to course requirements may be documented in contract format to be signed by the Student, the Academic Member, and the Dean/ Associate Dean/Department Head.
-All applications must be processed by the end of the Add/Drop period for the semester.
+When required courses are not available in a particular semester, a student may make an application to the Department Head to register for such courses through independent study.
+Access to courses through independent study may be permitted when resources are available and with the permission of the Department Head.
+Strategies to ensure adherence to course requirements and assessment may be documented in contract format to be signed by the student and the Department Head.
+All applications must be processed by the end of the Add/Drop Period for the semester.